How old do you have to be to get a debit card?

-- It can be easier to pay them for chores.
+- It can be easier to pay them for chores, like organizing the playroom.
 (I never have any cash on me!)

 - It teaches them how to keep track of their spending and know how much is in their account, as well as general money management concepts.

 - It’s easier for them to make purchases.